-New SAS Visual Analytics helps organisations analyse, visualise big data
+New SAS® Visual Analytics helps organizations analyze, visualize big data

 Super-fast, in-memory solution offers high performance, deep insights

-23 March 2012 - A new in-memory business intelligence (BI) solution from SAS uses a highly visual interface to bring powerful analytics to a broader class of users than ever before.
-SAS Visual Analytics, the newest product in the SAS High-Performance Analytics family from the leader in business analytics, provides a fast, simple and cost-effective path to business insight and better decisions.
+A new in-memory business intelligence (BI) solution from SAS uses a highly visual interface to bring powerful analytics to a broader class of users than ever before.
+SAS® Visual Analytics, the newest product in the SAS High-Performance Analytics family from the leader in business analytics, provides a fast, simple and cost-effective path to business insight and better decisions.

 SAS Visual Analytics combines the industry's leading analytics, unique in-memory architecture, intuitive data exploration, Hadoop support and information-delivery options, including the iPad.
-It is the only in-memory engine designed specifically for business visualisation of big data on inexpensive, non-proprietary hardware.
+It is the only in-memory engine designed specifically for business visualization of big data on inexpensive, nonproprietary hardware.

 "The speed of in-memory architecture offers tremendous benefit.
-Organisations can explore huge data volumes and get answers to critical questions in near-real time," said Dan Vesset, program vice president of IDC's business analytics research.
+Organizations can explore huge data volumes and get answers to critical questions in near-real time," said Dan Vesset, Program Vice President of IDC's business analytics research.
 "SAS Visual Analytics offers a double bonus: the speed of in-memory analytics plus self-service eliminates the traditional wait for IT-generated reports.
 Businesses today must base decisions on insight gleaned from data, and that process needs to be close to instantaneous."

 "SAS Visual Analytics helps business users to visually explore data on their own," said SAS CEO Jim Goodnight.
 "But it goes well beyond traditional query and reporting.
 Running on low-cost, industry-standard blade servers, its high-performance in-memory architecture delivers answers in seconds or minutes instead of hours or days.

-"The core of SAS Visual Analytics – our innovative SAS LASR Analytic Server – speeds data exploration and visualisation.
+"The core of SAS Visual Analytics – our innovative SAS® LASR™ Analytic Server – speeds data exploration and visualization.
 This in-memory analytic engine will extend across our software product portfolio, seamlessly applying 35 years of SAS analytics innovation to big data assets," said Goodnight.
-"Add its publish-to-mobile capability and graphic visualisation, and there's nothing that compares to SAS Visual Analytics."
+"Add its publish-to-mobile capability and graphic visualization, and there’s nothing that compares to SAS Visual Analytics."

 Enterprises that have seen early demonstrations of SAS Visual Analytics clearly see the business value of visual data exploration with incredibly fast results.

-"I could immediately recognise in SAS Visual Analytics the potential benefit of incorporating the massive amount of information in our call detail records into our models, but also the value of scoring and targeting our customer base in real time with the most relevant offers," said Antoine Georges, vice president of analytics at Virgin Mobile USA, a Sprint prepaid company.
+"I could immediately recognize in SAS Visual Analytics the potential benefit of incorporating the massive amount of information in our call detail records into our models, but also the value of scoring and targeting our customer base in real time with the most relevant offers," said Antoine Georges, Vice President of Analytics at Virgin Mobile USA, a Sprint prepaid company.
 "SAS Visual Analytics will let us quickly dig into our big data to uncover opportunities, and in time, to fully exploit them."